If I cry it means I’m guilty. If I cry it means I miss my daughter. I will want to be with her. And I can’t now. So I won’t cry. I won’t

 But cameras are flashing and little boys are singing and it won’t do if I stand there crying.
 So I steel myself.
 I hold the words.
 I halt the flow.
 There are pictures to take.
 If I cry it means it’s so much bigger than just a haircut.
 If I cry it may seem I’m overdoing it.
 Overly emotional.
 So I don’t cry.
 I take pictures.

-(Excerpted from Family First, Issue 649)
+(Originally featured in Family First, Issue 649)